 Stay away from sleeping pills

 Pills and medications designed to help you sleep are a waste of time and money.
 The possible side effects of medication for treating insomnia, such as Ambien, are worse than the actual condition they are trying to treat.
+Consider looking into the best sleep aid with a healthier method like the Sleep Aid Kit by Cabinet, a physician curated kit with multiple remedies so you can discover what works bets.

 The side effects include dizziness, a drugged feeling, drowsiness during the day, sore throat, dry mouth, loss of coordination, headache, constipation, nausea, upset stomach and many others.
 Over time they may cause a physical dependency to the drug.
 They can also cause serious breathing problems and can be fatal if used by people who have asthma, COPD, or emphysema.